 Canada Lab Fees

-For procedure codes that are lab fees (99xxx), go to the Procedure Code and check the Is Lab Fee box.
+For procedure codes that are lab fees (99xxx) check the Is Lab Fee box.

 For each lab fee entered, one lab procedure with code 99111 is automatically created (beginning with ^^ to visually indicate it is attached).
 The lab procedures show in the Chart Module and the Account Module directly below the procedure it is attached to.